aimms/how-to/Articles/157/157-write-selected-tables.rst

 * ``sp_bodyLineWrite``, ``sp_bodyWriteProc`` we collect the text for the write procedure, as illustrated in the previous section.

-Call to write the database tables
+Call to Write the Database Tables
 -------------------------------------

 .. code-block:: aimms